2023 Grants from the LaFave Family Fund

-In January 2017, the Foundation made the following grants from the LaFave Family Fund:
+In January 2023, the Foundation awarded the following six grants from the LaFave Family Fund:

-• Kenosha Achievement Center to support its Employment Options pre-vocational services program for adults with disabilities.
+Kenosha Achievement Center: to support enrichment activities for youth with developmental disabilities.

 About the Fund

 Susann LaFave was a Bradford High School English teacher for over 35 years devoted to serving her students.
 Her interests included the arts (including which included acting in local productions) and traveling the world.

 Following her passing in January 2009, her estate established the LaFave Family Fund with the Kenosha Community Foundation.
 In establishing her trust, Ms. LaFave explained:

 “In my capacity as a high school English teacher in the Kenosha public schools, I devoted my life to education, particularly to promoting humanities, the arts, tolerance and communication…income (from the Funds) shall be used to further these purposes, in perpetuity, including, in particular, teaching and benefiting those who would promote a sense of tolerance and who would seek to end man’s inhumanity to man.”

 In addition to establishing an annual scholarship at her alma mater – Marquette University, income from the LaFave Family Funds provides grants to organizations that promote the interests and values that Ms. LaFave held.